STAFFORDSHIRE Police is calling on people to stay vigilant as officers look to fight a rise in catalytic converter thefts across the county.

 “We need people’s help in tackling this issue so we ask if they can look out for this type of activity and record descriptions – noting down anything that could be useful to us.
 If it’s safe to do so, recording the incident on your phone is also extremely helpful.”

-For further security advice please visit the Staffordshire Police website and to report a crime or suspicious behaviour call 101, or send a direct message to Staffordshire Police on Facebook or Twitter.
+For more security advice visit the Staffordshire Police website and to report a crime or suspicious behaviour call 101, or send a direct message to Staffordshire Police on Facebook or Twitter.
 You can also anonymously contact the independent charity Crimestoppers on 0800 555 111.